Joel-Haeberli/computer-science/docs/themes/Forensics Questions.md

 **What is the job of the flash translation layer (FTL) in SSDs?**

+Responsible for mapping logical block addresses used by the operating system to physical block addresses on flash memory devices, managing wear leveling and bad block remapping to optimize performance and extend the lifespan of the storage medium.

 **Why is deleted data usually found on magnetic storage devices?**